contentauth/c2pa-python-example/README.md

 If you have an existing KMS key that you want to use for signing, follow these steps to generate a CSR:

-1. Set the KMS_KEY_ID environment variable to the value of the KMS key:
+1. Set the KMS_KEY_ID environment variable to the value of the KMS key; for example:
     ```
     export KMS_KEY_ID=abc12361-b6fa-4d95-b71f-8d6ae3abc123
     ```